AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Disaster recovery/Cross-region replication in specific scenarios.md

 -----------------------------------------------------------------------------

 Cross-region replication supports unencrypted objects and objects encrypted by using SSE-KMS and SSE-OSS.
 For more information, see [Server-side encryption](/intl.en-US/Developer Guide/Data security/Data encryption/Server-side encryption.md).
-**Note**

-You can specify a CMK ID to use SSE-KMS to encrypt objects replicated from a bucket in the China (Hong Kong) region to a bucket in regions outside China (except for Singapore) or between regions outside China (except for Singapore).

 The following table describes the encryption status of the destination object when cross-region replication is used with server-side encryption.